Mack, a partner in Almaty, the commercial capital of Kazakhstan, focuses his practice on transactions in the energy and natural resources sectors.

 “Dave has an extensive background in labor matters that involve RICO and ERISA issues,” said Michael J. Mueller, co- head of the firm’s complex commercial litigation practice.

 Hunton & Williams’ complex litigation team has more than 275 litigators with trial experience in federal, state and international courts, in class-action, multijurisdictional and complex litigation, and in arbitration and mediation.
 Hunton & Williams has more than 800 lawyers in 19 offices around the world.

-McDermott Will & Emery LLP (1121L) named Martin Milner as a partner in its U.S. and international tax practice group, based in the firm’s Washington office.
+McDermott Will & Emery LLP (1121L:US) named Martin Milner as a partner in its U.S. and international tax practice group, based in the firm’s Washington office.

-Milner, who joins from Mayer Brown LLP (1120L), will focus his practice on the U.S. federal tax aspects of mergers, acquisitions, dispositions and restructuring transactions.
+Milner, who joins from Mayer Brown LLP (1120L:US), will focus his practice on the U.S. federal tax aspects of mergers, acquisitions, dispositions and restructuring transactions.

 McDermott has more than 1,000 lawyers with offices in Boston, Brussels, Chicago, Dusseldorf, Houston, London, Los Angeles, Miami, Milan, Munich, New York, Rome, Washington and California’s Orange County and Silicon Valley.

 Womble Carlyle Adds Corporate Partner From Paul Hastings

 Walter Tinley Anderson III, a corporate and securities attorney in the Atlanta, joined Womble Carlyle Sandridge & Rice LLP (1188L:US) as a partner.
 He was previously at Paul Hastings Janofsky & Walker Ltd. in the Atlanta office.

 Anderson focuses his practice on mergers and acquisitions, technology transfers and corporate finance.
 Womble Carlyle has more than 550 attorneys in 14 offices.

 Stuart M. Glass Joins Choate, Hall & Stewart as a Partner